This post may contain affiliate links. Please read my disclosure policy.

 Roasted Eggplant Recipe

-Then, I like to cut the eggplant into bite-sized pieces and place onto a paper-towel lined baking sheet and sprinkle the eggplant with salt to draw out a great deal of the moisture.
-Let the eggplant set until beads of moisture appear and then just blot the tops of the eggplant with another paper towel to remove the moisture.
+Then, I cut the eggplant into bite-sized pieces and place onto a paper-towel lined baking sheet.
+Sprinkle the eggplant with salt to draw out a great deal of the moisture.
+Let the eggplant set until beads of moisture appear and then blot the tops of the eggplant with another paper towel to remove the moisture.

 Here’s my Roasted Eggplant Recipe.
 I hope you love it as much as we do!
-Yay for eggplant!

 Roasted Eggplant Recipe